junxit/us-congress-bills-114/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2016-03-01 — [House 114-2-104](votes/house-114-2-0104.md) — On Motion to Suspend the Rules and Pass — **Passed** (371–9)

 ## Actions

 - 2015-10-09 — Introduced in House
 - 2015-10-09 — Introduced in House
 - 2015-10-09 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-12-09 — Committee Consideration and Mark-up Session Held.
+- 2015-12-09 — Ordered to be Reported by Unanimous Consent.
+- 2016-03-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-03-01 — Considered as unfinished business. (consideration: CR H1069)
+- 2016-03-01 — Considered under suspension of the rules. (consideration: CR H1060-1062)
+- 2016-03-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3735.
+- 2016-03-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-01 — Mr. Russell moved to suspend the rules and pass the bill.
+- 2016-03-01 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 9, 1 Present (Roll no. 104). (text: CR H1060)
+- 2016-03-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 371 - 9, 1 Present (Roll no. 104).(text: CR H1060)